MineralStudios/mineralCore/README.md

+# IMPORTANT: READ THE LICENSE

+# MineralCore
-The official core used on Mineral.gg
+The core used on mineral.gg